2012rcampion/mrdc-site/for_teams.md

 In order to enter, please complete the registration form below.

 Please fill out the form completely.
-T-Shirts will be assigned based upon choices submitted here.
+T-shirts will be assigned based upon choices submitted here.
 Course information is already available.
 We post information in three locations, one of which is under the News tab above.
 You can also check our [Facebook page]({{ site.facebook }}) or join the